wei06159git/WeiShan-Portfolio/Fundamentals-of-Programming-in-Python.md

       <li><a href="https://github.com/wei06159git/WeiShan-Portfolio/blob/master/rockpaperscissors.py">Human vs. Computer</a></li>
       <p>In this game, I created a game that human can play against the computer.
 In order to create a computer role, I imported random module to randomly generate scissors, paper or rock.
 Then, to know who wins, I utilized conditional statements(if-elif-else) to list all the situations and write out the expected results for each situation.
 In addition, I made this a three round game so that I used while loop to make whole conditional statements run three times.</p>
       <li><a href="https://github.com/wei06159git/WeiShan-Portfolio/blob/master/rock-paper-scissors.py">Human vs. Human</a></li>
+      <p>In this game, I created a game that human play against human.
+I utilized the similar conditional statements mentioned above to determine who wins.
+The special thing about this program is that I imported </p>
     </ul>
     <li><a href = "https://github.com/wei06159git/WeiShan-Portfolio/blob/master/Sun-PasswordManager.py">Password Manager Project</a></li>
   </ol>